-The prehensile tail is a characteristic feature that differentiates New World monkeys from the Old World monkeys.
-While the latter are native to Africa and Asia, the former live in Central and South America, and some regions of Mexico.
-It is believed that this adaptation in New World monkeys might be due to the presence of dense forests in South America.
-Often, these monkeys use their tails like an extra arm or leg to hold on to branches.
+The prehensile tail is a key feature that sets New World monkeys apart from Old World monkeys.
+Old World monkeys live in Africa and Asia.
+New World monkeys live in Central and South America, and some parts of Mexico.
+Scientists think the prehensile tail developed in New World monkeys because of the thick, dense forests of South America.
+These monkeys often use their tails like an extra arm or leg to hold on to branches.

 Woolly Monkey